Active Directory User to Cerberus Group Mapping

 Customizing each individual AD User to a Cerberus group can be a time-consuming task if you have many users, especially if you can divide up large groups of users into just a few groups.

-To make maintaining large numbers of users easier, you can use the new AD group to Cerberus group mapping capability.
-On the AD User Customization page, you can map AD groups to Cerberus groups.
+To make maintaining large numbers of users easier, you can use the AD group to Cerberus group mapping capability.
+On the AD User page, you can map AD groups to Cerberus groups using the Active Directory Group To Cerberus Group Mapping box.

 When an AD user logs into Cerberus, the server will check the direct AD group memberships for that AD user and see if there are any AD group to Cerberus group mappings.
 If a mapping is found, the virtual directories for that Cerberus group will be added to the virtual root for the AD user.
 Only the virtual directories from the Cerberus groups are added to the AD user.
 No other constraints are transferred.